fnx-io/i69n/README.md

 `_plural` and `_cardinal` do the same.
 I just felt that `_plural` is a little bit less scary name :-)

-We need only two forms of the word apple in English.
-Apple (one) and apples (many).
-But in Czech:
+We need only two forms of the word "apple" in English.
+"Apple" (one) and "apples" (many).
+But in Czech, we need three:

     apples:
       _apples(int cnt): "${_plural(cnt, one:'jablko', few: 'jablka', many:'jablek')}"